aarontran/snr-filaments/agenda.md

 ### Code to do this better

-I need a data structure to store best fit parameters + errors if available.
-Critical for data access, manipulation, formatting (stitching tables together nicely), checking precision, further python operations, etc.

-In particular, separate data structure allows us to split data generation and plot/table generation completely.
-Keep the methods to spew out stuff in iPython notebook, for interactive usage / immediate checking while generating.
-(at least, for now, until we can get plotting/stuff working nicely -- once the data is saved to a usable format then it's easy to separate)

-How to best store intermediate numbers?
-Some options I'm considering:
+FWHMS -- we need to keep the averaged FWHMs, errors, kevs, inds that we are using.
+Then we can parse them and generate tables

+    fobj.kevs, fobj.data, fobj.eps, fobj.inds, fobj.title
+    # need field for comment on how computed -- averaging process
+    # which regions were averaged into each filament?

+Keep this together WITH the model fit numbers

+Push to JSON or YAML output, preferably...

+store pkl of numpy array (The one that gets fed into tables), with string table output, etc.  Also needs metadata (as above) But, easier to manipulate, plot again, etc.

-1. copy paste into plain text file need to include some critical metadata:
+need to include some critical metadata:
-   * what pre-generated table was used?
+   * what pre-generated table was used? (filename)
-   * what SNR settings (numbers etc) were used?
+   * what SNR settings (numbers etc) were used? (snr config options) (for our fits, which may differ from settings for pre-generated table) (this may differ by region/filament)
+   * what numbers were used (kevs/data/eps/ind, src FWHMS pkl)
    * what error keywords / args were used?
    * which commit should we go back to?
-   * have I modified the data from its original/raw state?
-2. store pkl of numpy array (The one that gets fed into tables), with string table output, etc.  Also needs metadata (as above) But, easier to manipulate, plot again, etc.
-3. spreadsheet of data (+ metadata of course)

-Later, more stuff for pipeline:
-* routine to manually verify data and errors...
-* routine to save config files (for fitting numbers...)
-* routine to merge tables together

 ### VARIOUS CORRECTIONS, QUESTIONS, ETC